itdxer/neupy/site/pages/documentation.rst

 Training algorithms
 -------------------

-Training is the essential part of neural networks.
 These documentation articles help to understand what types of algorithms NeuPy supports and how to train neural networks.
 More advanced topics cover some special cases that might be useful for experienced users.

 .. toctree::
     :glob: